 They consist of different sized metal (glass, wooden…) rods which all produce different pitched sounds but when played together they play angelic heavenly tunes.

 There are different versions of chimes, as you probably know wind chimes that hang on people's porches.
 There are also chime bars, which are more of an instrument, which can be played with a mallet.

-They are used in meditation as they have a soothing, calming sound which will help you relax and focus on what matters the most.
+They are used in meditation as they have a soothing, calming sound that will help you relax and focus on what matters the most.